 Regular attendance is one of the most important contributing factors to academic success.
+Throughout the Nursing Program, students may be offered opportunities to participate in community programs and activities.
+To participate in these activities, students must be meeting attendance requirements.
+Each student's instructor must approve of the student's participation prior to the proposed activity.
 Students are expected to attend all course components: lectures, skills laboratories, simulations, and clinical learning experiences.